 TTNT 503, TTNT 604 and TTNT 605 required beyond beginning Greek.
 A qualifying examination is available to all interested students.
 Those who pass the examination may enroll directly in TTNT 503; others must take TTNT 501 and TTNT 502 (two units each) as prerequisites to TTNT 503.

 TTOT 603, TTOT 604 and TTOT 705 are required.
 A qualifying examination is available to interested students.
 Those who pass the examination may take TTOT 604 plus 3-4 units of Hebrew electives instead of TTOT 603.

 Thesis Course Sequence

-If a student elects to write a thesis, the course "Thesis First Draft" will be taken at the completion of 64 units and "Thesis Final Draft" at the completion of 80 units.
+If a student elects to write a thesis, the courses "Thesis First Draft" and "Thesis Final Draft" will be taken.
 Neither is applicable toward graduation unless both have been completed.
 Some preliminary steps must be completed by the end of the semester prior to taking "Thesis First Draft."